 It took us about three hours to reach the campsite set up at an altitude of 3,500 meters above sea level.
 The plan was to rest and resume hiking in the morning of the second day but I thought it was too early to call it a day.
 My fellow hikers agreed with me.
 Our guide and the security team didn’t have any objection.

 It is advisable to spend some time at the camp acclimating to the limited supply of oxygen before proceeding to the top.
 Rapid exposure to low density air can cause a high altitude sickness which drains energy like an illicit brew-induced hangover.
 We ignored advice from experts and stubbornly refused to follow their script.
-Our goal was to reach the summit as soon as possible and waiting was the last thing we wanted to hear.
+Our goal was to reach the summit as soon as possible.
+Waiting was the last thing we wanted to hear.
 After a short break, we made the final push to the summit.

 On the summit, temperature level flirted with zero and my ill-advised choice of clothes didn’t help.
 While descending back to the camp in darkness, I was the only one who didn’t have a flashlight.
 When we arrived at the camp, the bonfire was lit and dinner was served.
 Things looked perfect until I found out that I had forgotten to pack a sleeping bag.